Regina (Blitzstein): Performance history and versions

 Regina premiered on Broadway at the 46th Street Theatre in New York on October 31, 1949, conducted by Maurice Abravanel and directed by Bobby Lewis with choreography by Anna Sokolow.
 Jane Pickens, formerly of the pop trio the Pickens Sisters, played Regina, and Brenda Lewis was Birdie.
 The first production received mixed reviews and closed on December 17, 1949.

 In 1953, the City Centre Opera produced a different version of the opera with greatly expanded orchestration, giving the work a more "operatic" rather than "Broadway" sound.
 Bobby Lewis directed again, using the same sets.
 Brenda Lewis, Birdie in the 1949 cast, now took the lead as Regina.
 The 1953 production restored the party scene but cut other material.
 This production was a success, leading the company to revive the work again in 1958, with still more cuts.
 The 1958 version completely eliminated the onstage Dixieland band that had been an essential part of Blitzstein's plan for the work.
 The 1958 version, which was Hellman's favorite although furthest from the composer's intentions, was recorded.

-The first major revival of Regina since the 1958 production was in 1977 in Detroit by the Michigan Opera Theatre with John Yaffé as conductor, directed by Frank Rizzo, design by Franco Colavecchia, choreographed by Grethe Barrett Holby.
+The first major revival of Regina since the 1958 production was in 1977 in Detroit by the Michigan Opera Theatre with John Yaffé as conductor, directed by Frank Rizzo, designed by Franco Colavecchia, choreographed by Grethe Barrett Holby.
 It was again produced in 1980, by the Houston Grand Opera with Elisabeth Carron as Birdie.
 Wolf Trap Opera Company mounted a production in the temporary Meadow Center in August 1982 after the Filene Center burned down in April, in which a young Bruce Ford was featured as Leo.